AnthonyJS/PaymentGateway/README.md

 ## Further areas for development

-Put call to Acquiring Bank and saving to DB in a transaction to ensure it is atomic, and can rollback if failure occurs part way through.
+- Put call to Acquiring Bank and saving to DB in a transaction to ensure it is atomic, and can rollback if failure occurs part way through.

+- Store LiteDB in Docker volume to make it persist